 J W Foster & Sons produced some of the most highly-regarded running shoes in the world in the 1920s.
 Rebranded as Reebok, its fashion shoes became highly successful in the 1980s.

 Joseph William Foster (1881 – 1933) was a cobbler and keen amateur runner.
 He developed a spiked running shoe in 1895.
-In 1900 he established his business at 57 Deane Road, Bolton, where he hand made running shoes.
+He began to manufacture shoes for other runners, and established a shoe manufacturing business at 57 Deane Road, Bolton from 1900.

 The Reebok brand was well known throughout the North West of England by the 1970s.
 Reebok absorbed J W Foster & Sons in 1976.

 Reebok International and Reebok USA merged in April 1984.
-Pentland Industries maintained its 55 percent stake, and its chairman, Stephen Rubin, was named chairman of Reebok International.
+Stephen Rubin maintained his 55 percent stake and was named chairman of Reebok International.
 Paul Fireman was named President and CEO of Reebok International, and held the remaining 45 percent share.

 Reebok headquarters were relocated from Bolton, England to Avon, Massachusetts.
 The site had 52 employees.
 The relocation was based on the fact that most Reebok sales were in the US.